Insights·longevity

 Statins

 The most effective pharmacological intervention for ApoB reduction.
-High-intensity statins (rosuvastatin, atorvastatin) reduce ApoB by 40–55%.
-The statin controversy in popular media is not supported by the clinical evidence at the mechanistic level — for men with elevated ApoB and cardiovascular risk factors, statins have a well-characterized benefit-to-risk profile.
-The discussion to have with your physician is whether your ApoB justifies intervention, not whether statins work.
+High-intensity statins (rosuvastatin, atorvastatin) cut ApoB by 40–55%.
+The statin controversy in popular media is not supported by the clinical evidence.
+For men with elevated ApoB and cardiovascular risk factors, statins have a well-characterized benefit-to-risk profile.
+The discussion to have with your physician is whether your ApoB justifies intervention — not whether statins work.

 PCSK9 Inhibitors

-Evolocumab and alirocumab are injectable antibodies that block PCSK9, a protein that degrades LDL receptors in the liver.
+Evolocumab and alirocumab are injectable antibodies.
+They block PCSK9, a protein that degrades LDL receptors in the liver.
 By preserving LDL receptor activity, they dramatically increase LDL (and ApoB) clearance.
-PCSK9 inhibitors can reduce ApoB by an additional 50–60% on top of statin therapy.
-Currently expensive but increasingly covered by insurance for high-risk patients.
+PCSK9 inhibitors can cut ApoB by another 50–60% on top of statin therapy.
+They are expensive, but increasingly covered by insurance for high-risk patients.

 Dietary Modifications

-- Saturated fat reduction: Saturated fat drives hepatic LDL receptor downregulation, increasing ApoB.
-Reducing saturated fat intake (from red meat, dairy fat, coconut oil) has a meaningful but not dramatic impact — typically 10–20% ApoB reduction in metabolically healthy men
+• Saturated fat reduction: Saturated fat drives hepatic LDL receptor downregulation, which raises ApoB.
+Cutting saturated fat (from red meat, dairy fat, coconut oil) has a meaningful but not dramatic impact — typically 10–20% ApoB reduction in metabolically healthy men

-Dietary changes alone are rarely sufficient to hit target ApoB levels in men with genetically elevated atherogenic particle burden.
-They are an important layer — not a replacement for pharmacological intervention when indicated.
+Dietary changes alone rarely hit target ApoB in men with genetically elevated particle burden.
+They are an important layer — not a replacement for drug therapy when indicated.

 Zone 2 Training

-Sustained aerobic training at low-to-moderate intensity (Zone 2, approximately 60–70% HRmax) has been shown to shift lipoprotein profiles favorably: increasing LDL particle size (large, fluffy particles are less atherogenic than small, dense ones), improving HDL function, and reducing triglycerides.
-Zone 2 does not dramatically reduce ApoB particle count, but it improves the metabolic environment in which lipid metabolism operates.
+Sustained aerobic training at low-to-moderate intensity (Zone 2, about 60–70% HRmax) shifts lipoprotein profiles favorably.
+It increases LDL particle size (large, fluffy particles are less atherogenic than small, dense ones), improves HDL function, and lowers triglycerides.
+Zone 2 does not dramatically cut ApoB particle count.
+But it improves the metabolic environment lipid metabolism runs in.

 For men training for performance, this is additional justification for including dedicated Zone 2 work — not just high-intensity training.